ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/start.md

 - The forth option `blank` tells the Ionic CLI to use the `blank` starter template.
 The Ionic CLI has three basic starter templates: `blank`, `tabs`, and `sidemenu`.
 The main difference between them is the main style of navigation.
 - The `--type` option specifies the type of Ionic Framework application to create.
 Options include `angular`, `react`, `ionic-angular`, and `ionic1`.

 **Note:** The `ionic-angular` and `ionic1` options will generate an Ionic Framework v3 or Ionic Framework v1 application respectively.
-Those versions of the Ionic Framework are deprecated and are no longer supported, so pick those options at your own risk!
+Those versions of the Ionic Framework are no longer supported, so pick those options at your own risk!

 Once the application has been generated, let's start the development server: